ariadruker1/IND3156/README.md

 # Change Log

 ### June 30th, 2018
 I wanted to use [VADER](https://github.com/ariadruker1/IND3156/blob/master/VADERmanual.py) to look at the positive and negative connotations of song lyrics and then be able to compare different genres.
 I began [playing around](https://github.com/ariadruker1/IND3156/blob/master/vaderplay.py) with trying to get the program working on the class computers and then switched to my own.
-My [first commit](https://github.com/ariadruker1/IND3156/commit/a1acced06d1efc88842daa4c17a7b0a9d7e428a6#diff-04c6e90faac2675aa89e2176d2eec7d8) was me trying to get the software working on my computer
+My [first real commit](https://github.com/ariadruker1/IND3156/commit/a1acced06d1efc88842daa4c17a7b0a9d7e428a6#diff-04c6e90faac2675aa89e2176d2eec7d8) was me trying to get the software working on my computer.

-After having a lot of trouble trying to get the VADER program imported and have the analysis working I decided to take my work in a different direction.
-I did a math problem in my Math Through Interesting Problems with Richard Hoshino where we explored the [Gale-Shapley stable matching problem](https://github.com/ariadruker1/IND3156/commit/bdbee5f0a75ca6a0146f5b4c2c94fe30423a7843#diff-04c6e90faac2675aa89e2176d2eec7d8).
+After having a lot of trouble trying to get the VADER program imported and have the analysis working, I decided to take my work in a different direction.
+I tried to do the math problem I had done in my Math Through Interesting Problems class with Richard Hoshino where we explored the Gale-Shapley stable matching problem [(my start)](https://github.com/ariadruker1/IND3156/commit/bdbee5f0a75ca6a0146f5b4c2c94fe30423a7843#diff-04c6e90faac2675aa89e2176d2eec7d8).
 My goal was to take student's priorities and university priorities into account and create [n amount](https://github.com/ariadruker1/IND3156/blob/master/startofgaleshapely.c) of stable pairing where everyone got their highest possible number.
 I tried having the program take the amount of university residency opportunities which is equal to the number of students, from the command line.
 This was proving a lot harder when I had to factor in [shuffling](https://github.com/ariadruker1/IND3156/blob/master/howtoshuffle.c) the order of priorities per student/university.

 ### July 1st, 2018
-The next stage of the Gale-Shapely was [getting my program to recognize that the earlier in the array the number, the higher the priority to match](https://github.com/ariadruker1/IND3156/commit/2b1d7c9ca069decdacca71234259aeefe6385506#diff-04c6e90faac2675aa89e2176d2eec7d8).
+The next stage of the Gale-Shapely was [getting my program to recognize the earlier in the array, the smaller the number, the higher the priority](https://github.com/ariadruker1/IND3156/commit/2b1d7c9ca069decdacca71234259aeefe6385506#diff-04c6e90faac2675aa89e2176d2eec7d8).

 I really struggled with being able to [pair the universities and students to their desired partner](https://github.com/ariadruker1/IND3156/commit/73f1eb1e3a586d9f0732a38c96484ef6ca417301#diff-04c6e90faac2675aa89e2176d2eec7d8)  and then further struggled with having them recognize if there were 2 possible partners, how to know which one to take.
-I had a hard time naming the categories as not just numbers, and because there were 2 groups and numbers carry meaning, the program wasn't working.
-I tried [creating matrix's](https://github.com/ariadruker1/IND3156/commit/2c1150274f9b111f075cfa372c01f98716efba24#diff-04c6e90faac2675aa89e2176d2eec7d8) but that I still had a lot of trouble trying to connect and evaluate pairings.
+I had a hard time naming the categories as not just numbers, and because there were 2 I couldn't get the program working.
+I tried [creating matrix's](https://github.com/ariadruker1/IND3156/commit/2c1150274f9b111f075cfa372c01f98716efba24#diff-04c6e90faac2675aa89e2176d2eec7d8) but I still could not connect and evaluate the pairings.

 [At this point I decided to transition my program once again](https://github.com/ariadruker1/IND3156/commit/6a9d7cc9b32d3b4b24eb8aba7808a9cdd826c56a#diff-04c6e90faac2675aa89e2176d2eec7d8).

-I learned also that in adding code with the [apostrophe mark,](https://github.com/ariadruker1/IND3156/commit/be9b4bfb815feba5fc8cf780433999414947d5bb#diff-04c6e90faac2675aa89e2176d2eec7d8) I had to add the name of the language in order for the command words to appear special.
+I learned also that in adding code with the [apostrophe mark,](https://github.com/ariadruker1/IND3156/commit/be9b4bfb815feba5fc8cf780433999414947d5bb#diff-04c6e90faac2675aa89e2176d2eec7d8) I had to add the name of the language in order for the command words to appear special using markdown.

 As seen in my README project above, I was able to get a code to function where given a number I was able to know the which statements were made true due to the binary code.
 I wanted to use some code we'd worked with previously so I added being able to [dictate the number at the command line](https://github.com/ariadruker1/IND3156/commit/5e0c3f2e7df01cfa62050dc6c6921aca982e1193#diff-04c6e90faac2675aa89e2176d2eec7d8).
 I wanted a problem that could have many facets - this could be used for university applications, grocery shopping, or an efficient way of knowing which people someone voted for in an election, essentially it can be used for any kind of measurement of checked categories and their combinations.